-The Adult-Use Cannabis Social Equity Tool Kit surveys the legal policies used by the eighteen states with licensed markets to create a more inclusive adult-use cannabis industry.
+The Adult-Use Cannabis Social Equity Tool Kit surveys the legal policies used by the nineteen states with licensed markets to create a more inclusive adult-use cannabis industry.
 The District of Columbia is not included in this survey.
 While it has legalized adult-use, it has not created a licensed adult-use cannabis marketplace.
-This survey focuses on ten policy variables: the population targeted by the social equity program, social equity goals, social equity leads, license priority, license preference, special license opportunities, microbusiness licenses, training services, financial services, and community reinvestment.
-These variables are defined below in the tool kit glossary.
-This resource provides two tables that allow a quick comparison of state approaches.
-Table 1 focuses on the social equity variables adopted by each state.
-Table 2 focuses on the variables used by each state to define the target population for their social equity program.
-Each of these tables links to summaries for each state.
-The summaries provide details on each state's approach to the selected policy variables.
-Each of these summaries links back to Table 1.
+This survey focuses on eleven policy variables: the population targeted by the social equity program, social equity goals, social equity leads, license priority, license preference, special license opportunities, microbusiness licenses, wholesale licenses, training services, financial services, and community reinvestment.
+These variables are defined in tool kit glossary in Section III provides a survey of the social equity policies used by states to promote diversity, equity, and inclusion in their adult-use cannabis programs.
+At the end of Section III is Table 1 which provides a side-by-side comparison of state policies.
+In this table, each state is linked to its policy summary in Section V. Section IV examines how each state defines its social equity population.
+This is critical because it determines the beneficiaries of the equity policies discussed in Section III.
+At the end of Section IV is Table 2 which provides a side-by-side comparison of state social equity definitions.
+Again, each state in this table is linked to its policy summary in Section V. Finally, Section V provides individual summaries of each states social equity definition and the social equity policies they have implemented in their adult-use cannabis program.

 Four states (AK, ME, MO, and OR) do not have social equity programs currently.
-For these states, the resource examines the use of microbusiness licenses and any reinvestment of cannabis tax revenue.
+For these states, the resource examines the use of microbusiness licenses, wholesale licenses, and community reinvestment of cannabis tax revenue.
 In addition, several states are in the process of developing their equity program.
 As a result, some states have not fully defined the scope of their program, and this is discussed in their summary.
-This resource contains information that is current as of December 31, 2021.
+This resource contains information that is current as of August 31, 2022.
 This area of law is rapidly evolving as states adopt new statutes and regulations.
 This resource will be updated periodically to reflect these changes.

+II.
 Tool Kit Glossary: